Heinrich Setz: Western Front and death

 Setz however did not rejoin his unit.
 On 12 November he was appointed the new Gruppenkommandeur of I. Gruppe (1st group) of Jagdgeschwader 27 (JG 27—27th Fighter Wing), to replace Hauptmann Gerhard Homuth who had to resign the command because of illness.
 This unit had formerly led the assault in North Africa but after being shattered in the recent battles around El Alamein had been pulled back for rest and rebuild.
 Setz took over his command in Bari, Italy on 20 November 1942, and led the transferal back to Krefeld in Germany, where they arrived on 28 November 1942.
+Command of his former 4.
+Staffel of JG 77 had been transferred to Oberleutnant Lutz-Wilhelm Burckhardt.

 After a brief period of recreation, the group began preparations for a transfer to France on 2 January 1943.
 Stab, 1. and 3.
 Staffeln transferred to Évreux Air Field on 31 January 1943.
 The remaining groups followed and new pilots and new Bf 109 G-4 joined the group.
 Now fighting a completely different type of air-war, versus the combat box-formations of bombers of the United States Army Air Forces (USAAF) VIII Bomber Command, Setz had the entire group conduct training flights and reported operational readiness on 20 February 1943.